-- Acamprosate – Reduces alcohol cravings and withdrawal symptoms.
+- Acamprosate – Reduces alcohol cravings and withdrawal symptoms

-- Naltrexone – Reduce cravings for alcohol.
+- Naltrexone – Reduces cravings for alcohol

 Statistics on alcohol treatment show that overall, more Americans seek treatment for alcohol abuse than for any other drug.
-What are the current figures on alcohol treatment and the latest trends in recovery?
+If you or a loved one is struggling with alcohol addiction, you may be wondering “What are the current figures on alcohol treatment and the latest trends in recovery?”

 - The Foundation for a Drug-Free World reports that more teenagers die as a result of abusing alcohol than any other drug.
 Drug abuse is more common among teens who drink than the rest of the adolescent population.
-Over 30 percent of heavy drinkers over age 11 also use illicit drugs like marijuana, cocaine, or heroin.
+Over 30 percent of heavy drinkers over the age of 11 also use illicit drugs like marijuana, cocaine, or heroin.

 - Globally, alcohol abuse accounted for nearly 6 percent of all deaths (approximately 3.3 million) in 2012, according to the World Health Organization.